omar214/cmp23-count-down/README.md

 # CMP 23 COUNT DOWN

-A cout down to the graduation of CMP 23 🥳🎓️
+A count down to the graduation of CMP 23 🥳🎓️

 **<a href="https://omar214.github.io/cmp23-count-down/" target="_blank">Watch Live</a>**